christophevg/christophe.vg/about/things/_posts/2013-06-01-Revisiting_Higher_Education.markdown

 first-hand feedback about application of their courses in real-world situations.
-This way, problems encountered at work, could be discussed in class and perhaps new and great ideas could emerge, resulting in another win for the industrial partners, who now get a entire research group with the employed student.
+This way, problems encountered at work, could be discussed in class and perhaps new and great ideas could emerge, resulting in another win for the industrial partners, who now get an entire research group with the employed student.

 Now, to avoid the obvious, I need to add one special case: the academic world